 14. Curly Half Updo

 The traditional half updo calls for hair out at the back and up at the front.
-However, this is one of the protective styles for short natural hair that is reversed.
+This protective style, however, is reversed.
 If you’re looking to protect just the back of your hair, try this version of the look.

 15. Bantu Knots